 Taking care of your teeth helps prevent cavities and gum disease.

-Brushing and flossing properly can prevent plaque (pronounced: plak), a clear film of that sticks to your teeth.
+Brushing and flossing properly can prevent plaque (say: plak), a clear film of bacteria that sticks to your teeth.
 After you eat, the bacteria break down sugar on your teeth into acids that eat away tooth enamel, causing holes called cavities.
-Plaque also causes gingivitis, which is gum disease that can make your gums red, swollen, and sore.
+Plaque also causes a gum disease that can make your gums red, swollen, and sore.